napoleon98/WebApp/README.md

 # WebApp
- ## A. Project Description
+ ## A. Project Description and Subsystems
- In this project we designed and implemented a basic CRUD Java-Spring Boot Web Application for company staff.
+ In this project we designed and implemented a basic CRUD Java-Spring Boot Web Application, in Eclipse IDE, for company staff.
- ### Databasse Subsystem
+ ### 1.Databasse Subsystem
  The database subsytem was implemented with **mySQL** and database connection with **JPA-Hibernate**.
  The tables that are created in database are below.
  #### Tables